Majoring in History

 Why is the University of Mississippi a good place to major in history?

-The History Department is deeply involved in the activities of the African American Studies program, the Center for the Study of Southern Culture, the Croft Institute for International Studies, the McDonnell Barksdale Honors College, and the Sarah Isom Center for Women’s Studies.
+The Arch Dalrymple III Department of History is deeply involved in the activities of the African American Studies program, the Center for the Study of Southern Culture, the Croft Institute for International Studies, the McDonnell Barksdale Honors College, and the Sarah Isom Center for Women and Gender Studies.

-The Department of History sponsors the annual Porter L. Fortune Symposium on History.
+The Arch Dalrymple III Department of History sponsors the annual Porter L. Fortune History Symposium.
 Recent topics have included religion in the South, gender and politics in the South, the Civil Rights movement, and the South in the Caribbean.
-The Department also host numerous workshops to help History Majors in their undergraduate studies as well as planning for the future.
+The Department also hosts numerous workshops to help History Majors in their undergraduate studies as well as planning for the future.

 National Park interpretation